The 8 Singing Voice Types: Find Out Yours Here!

 Like her male equivalent, the Baritone, the mezzo falls in the middle of the female voice types.

-The Mezzo has a tessitura of A3-A5 with a lighter vocal weight than the Alto or Contralto, but with enough attitude to let you know how she really feels.
+The Mezzo Soprano vocal range has a tessitura of A3-A5 with a lighter vocal weight than the Alto or Contralto, but with enough attitude to let you know how she really feels.

-Mezzo sopranos tend to make the highest notes sound incredibly exciting due to the weight they have in their voice.
+The Mezzo sopranos tone fo voice types tend to make the highest notes sound incredibly exciting due to the weight they have in their voice.

-The Soprano is the highest female voice type with a tessitura of C4-C6 and the lightest vocal weight of them all.
+The Soprano vocal range is the highest female voice type with a tessitura of C4-C6 and the lightest vocal weight of them all.

-But don’t let their lack of weight fool you, modern music loves Sopranos because they can belt those high notes with power.
+So, is Soprano a high voice type?
+Yes!
+But don’t let their high range and lack of weight fool you.
+Modern music loves Sopranos because they can belt those high notes with power.

 And since they have less vocal weight to carry around, you’ll notice that Sopranos have a lot of flexibility in the different registers.